The First Step:

 Thursday or 9:00am and 1:00pm on Wednesday and Friday.

-- You can call the national Citizens Advice telephone service on 0300 3309 069 between 10:00am and 4:00pm Monday to Friday (PLEASE NOTE: there is a 90 second automated message you will need to listen to first before you can be connected to someone).
+- You can call the national Citizens Advice telephone service on 0300 3309 069 between 10:00am and 4:00pm Monday to Friday (PLEASE NOTE: there is a 30 second automated message you will need to listen to first before you can be connected to someone / placed in the queue).

 - You can email us at firstname.lastname@example.org.
 We will aim to get back to you within 5 working days.